A whole new career change for Lisa

-An Access to HE course is a route into university without A-Levels.
-It’s perfect for those, who like Lisa, were returning to education after some time.
+An Access to HE course is a route into university without A Levels.
+It’s perfect for those, who like Lisa, was returning to education after some time.

-‘After meeting with the career’s advisor, I knew that I needed complete an Access to HE course to get me into university to study midwifery.
+‘After meeting with the career adviser, I knew that I needed to complete an Access to HE course to get me into university to study midwifery.
 I was determined, so I started my research into which universities I wanted to apply to.
-I originally assumed that any Access to HE course would get you into university to study midwifery but actually you need to choose a course that has specific modules.’
+I originally assumed that any Access to HE course would get you into university to study midwifery but actually, you need to choose a course that has specific modules.’